Carnegie Mellon School of Art

-The Carnegie Mellon School of Art at Carnegie Mellon University in Pittsburgh, Pennsylvania is a degree-granting institution and a division of the Carnegie Mellon College of Fine Arts.
+The Carnegie Mellon School of Art is a department-level school within the College of Fine Arts at Carnegie Mellon University, a private university in Pittsburgh, Pennsylvania.

 The School of Art was preceded by the School of Applied Design, founded in 1906.
 In 1967, the School of Art (then known as the Department of Painting & Sculpture) separated from the School of Design and became devoted to visual fine arts.

 The School of Art grants a four-year Bachelor of Fine Arts degree and a three-year interdisciplinary Master of Fine Arts degree.
 It has more than 200 undergraduate students and 18 graduate students.
 In 2016 U.S. News & World Report ranked the graduate program first in time-based & new media art, and sixth overall.

 History

 In 1906 Andrew Carnegie added the School of Applied Design to the recently founded Carnegie Technical Schools.
 In 1911 the School of Applied Design became the Department of Painting and Design, and over the next 40 years it absorbed programs in sculpture and design from throughout Carnegie Mellon, and went through multiple renamings.
 In 1967, Carnegie Tech merged with the Mellon Institute of Industrial Research to become Carnegie Mellon University.
 That same year a separate Department of Design was formed and the modern incarnation of the School of Art emerged, with an emphasis on visual fine arts.